hharryyf/codeforcepractice/README.md

 edge we switch one of its endpoint.
 This would reduce the problem to a dfs coloring problem and can be solved in O(n+m) time. https://vjudge.net/problem/CodeForces-662B

+300. Cactusophobia (diff=2300, Dinic's algorithm and tarjan vertex biconnected component) I would review this problem once in a while, because it is so nice. https://codeforces.com/contest/720/problem/B